qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

-* Using the query builder that appears, enter the criterion :kbd:`"landuse" = 'residential' AND "name" <> 'Swellendam'` (or :kbd:`"landuse" = 'residential' AND "name" != 'Swellendam'`), click :guilabel:`Ok` and choose a pale blue-grey for it and remove the border:
+* Using the query builder that appears, enter the criterion :kbd:`"landuse" = 'residential' AND "name" <> 'Swellendam'` (or :kbd:`"landuse" = 'residential' AND "name" != 'Swellendam'`), click :guilabel:`OK` and choose a pale blue-grey for it and remove the border:

 .. figure:: img/query_builder_example.png